segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/radar/index.md

 ---
 title: Radar Source
-beta: false
 ---

 Radar is the location platform for mobile apps.
-You can use Radar to add location context and tracking to your apps in <10 lines of code.
-The Radar Segment Source is a Cloud-based event source.
-Instead of packaging Radar's SDK via Segment's, you include, configure, and initialize their SDK separately.
+You can use Radar to add location context and tracking to your apps in less than ten lines of code.
+The Radar Segment Source is a Cloud-mode event source.
+Instead of packaging Radar's SDK using Segment as a wrapper, you include, configure, and initialize their SDK separately.
 Radar then sends all events that it detects and infers to Segment via its servers.
-As a result, only destinations with Cloud-based connection modes are compatible with the Radar source.
+As a result, only destinations that allow Cloud-mode are compatible with the Radar source.

 The Radar platform has three products: *Geofences*, *Insights*, and *Places*.